Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation

 Table \ref{tab:over_refusal} shows the results of ablating the orthogonalized false refusal vector $\mathbf{\hat{w}}^{\prime}$ from the model activations.
 Additionally, to show the difficulty of balancing the trade-off between `harmless' and `helpfulness' queries, we also report the performance of the model when adding the default system prompt of \textsc{Llama2} models.
 As shown in the Table~\ref{tab:over_refusal}, adding safety-related prompts improves safety performance in general but will lead to serious false refusal problems and performance degradation on general tasks, such as the reasoning task of ARC-C.

-Compared to the original models, the models achieve a higher compliance rate on pseudo-harmful data after the ablation operation, with minimal effect on the true refusal behaviour and the general capability.
-Among the three pseudo-harmful test data sets, the original models show significant false refusal on the \textsc{ORB-H}, with the lowest compliance rate of $5.5\%$ for \textsc{Llama2-13b-Chat}, which achieves the compliance rate of $36.7 \%$ after ablation.
+Compared to the original models, the models achieve a higher compliance rate on pseudo-harmful data after the ablation operation, with minimal effect on true refusal behavior and general capability.
+Among the three pseudo-harmful test data sets, the original models show significant false refusal on \textsc{ORB-H}, with the lowest compliance rate of $5.5\%$ for \textsc{Llama2-13b-Chat} before ablation, which achieves the compliance rate of $26.7 \%$ after ablation.
 Note that we only use ORB-H data to extract the vector, the model can still be improved on out-of-distribution tests with XSTest-S(H) and OKTest.
+For example, the compliance rate of \textsc{Llama2-7b-Chat} increases from $13.6\%$ to $42.4\%$ on XSTest-S(H) and from $59.0\%$ to $65.0\%$ on OKTest.
 This shows the generalization of the false refusal vector we extract.

-On general model capability evaluation, the ablation shows minimal effect resulting in an absolute value change within 1.0 across different tasks and models.
-Fig \ref{fig:or_samples} illustrates some generation examples of the ablated \textsc{Llama2-7b-Chat} when prompted with harmful and pseudo-harmful queries.
-Before the vector ablation, the model behaves safely when prompted with a malicious query for cracking cyber security, but it is triggered by the \textit{kill} keywords when asked about ``how to kill the lights".
-After the vector ablation intervention, the model starts answering the harmless queries, while keeping refusing to answer harmful queries.
+We also find that vector ablation has minimal effects on general model capabilities, with an absolute change in performance metrics of less than 1.0 across different tasks and models.
+Figure \ref{fig:or_samples} illustrates some generation examples of the ablated \textsc{Llama2-7b-Chat} when prompted with harmful and pseudo-harmful queries.
+Before vector ablation, the model behaves safely when prompted with a malicious query for cracking cyber security, but it is triggered by the \textit{kill} keyword when asked about ``how to kill the lights".
+After vector ablation, the model starts answering harmless queries while maintaining refusal for harmful queries.